Amazon Brand Story Feature

 On desktop, the background or main image is important because it establishes the brand identity and helps the other modules stand out.

-On mobile, it’s even more important to have a main image that pops because there’s much less space and you need to get your customers scrolling through.
+On mobile, it’s even more important to have a main image that pops because there’s much less space to stop your customers and get them to scroll through.

 Not necessarily.
-There are some brands that simply choose to have a beautiful image, their logo and perhaps an arrow to indicate “scroll through here”.
+Some brands simply choose to have a beautiful image, their logo and perhaps an arrow to indicate “scroll through here”.

 When designing your background image for your carousel, remember that the first 2 modules will be covering up most of it, so design accordingly.